-If injection of viscous polymer solutions opens fractures that cut through the upper or lower formations, that would provide a good reason not inject using high polymer concentrations or rates.
+If injection of viscous polymer solutions opens fractures that cut through the upper or lower formations, that would provide a good reason not to inject by use of high polymer concentrations or rates.
 De Pater (2015) recently reviewed issues associated with reservoir containment during fracture growth.
 He noted that growth of fracture height is complex and not entirely understood.
-However, in general, growth of fracture height appropriate during simulations.
-The rate and extent of fracture-height growth is specific to the formation.
+However, in general, growth of fracture height has been less than predicted during simulations.
+The rate and extent of fractureheight growth is specific to the formation.
 Some of the greatest ratios of fracture length to fracture height have been observed in soft formations such as those in western Canada (80:1 in some cases).
-These are the same types of formations where polymer flooding has been applied to displace viscous oils-thus providing hope that the cap rock will not be breached during injection of viscous polymer solutions.
-Even so, the actual pressure which these formations can withstand must be determined experimentally.
-Consequently, the most appropriate time to assess the maximum polymer viscosity and injection rate for a formation is during a polymer flood pilot project in a given field.
+These are the same types of formations where polymer flooding has been applied to displace viscous oils, thus providing hope that the caprock will not be breached during injection of viscous polymer solutions.
+Even so, the actual pressure that these formations can withstand must be determined experimentally.
+Consequently, the most-appropriate time to assess the maximum polymer viscosity and injection rate for a formation is during a polymer-flood pilot project in a given field.

 Zhou et al. (2010) experimentally examined shear dilation and fracture growth during polymer injection in unconsolidated sands.
 They concluded that injection pressure should exceed the minimum stress by a factor of 2.5 to induce fracture propagation.
-They also concluded that fracture initiation was only a function of pressure, irrespective of the injection fluid viscosity.
+They also concluded that fracture creation was only a function of pressure, irrespective of the injection-fluid viscosity.
 Also, induced fractures were dominantly planar, although they were tortuous.
-Matrix permeability enhancements up to 40% were observed due to shear dilation.
+Matrix-permeability enhancements up to 40% were observed caused by shear dilation.

-In the Daqing oilfield in China (in ~5600 injection wells, 500-800-md rock, 9-cp oil), injectivities were only 10% lower using 150-300-cp polymer solutions compared with 40-50-cp polymer solutions (Wang et al. 2011).
+In the Daqing oilfield in China (approximately 5,600 injection wells, 500-800-md rock, and 9 cp oil), injectivities were only 10% lower by use of 150- to 300-cp-polymer solutions compared with 40- to 50-cp-polymer solutions (Wang et al. 2011).
 This observation is consistent with fracture extension when injecting viscous polymer solutions.
-Interestingly, no problems were reported of fractures compromising the reservoir seals or causing severe channeling during this large-scale project (Han 2015).
+Interestingly, no problems were reported of fractures compromising the reservoir seals or causing severe channeling during this large-scale project.\